joelouthan/Theologicus/src/confession-1689/1689-TEACH-02-external-relations-of-God.md

 How did God respond?
 He sent his only begotten Son!

->Romans 3:21-26 (CSB) But now, apart from the law, the righteousness of God has been revealed, attested by the Law and the Prophets.
+>Romans 3:21-26 But now, apart from the law, the righteousness of God has been revealed, attested by the Law and the Prophets.
 The righteousness of God is through faith in Jesus Christ to all who believe, since there is no distinction.
 For all have sinned and fall short of the glory of God.
 They are justified freely by his grace through the redemption that is in Christ Jesus.
 God presented him as an atoning sacrifice in his blood, received through faith, to demonstrate his righteousness, because in his restraint God passed over the sins previously committed.
 God presented him to demonstrate his righteousness at the present time, so that he would be righteous and declare righteous the one who has faith in Jesus.

 Shockingly enough, Mr. Boyd does not mention the Romans 3 passage in his book.